ktg5/Inspiron-7778-Hackintosh-clover/README.md

 # Dell Inspiron 7000 Series Hackintosh
-## This EFI goes unused as of Sep.
-14, 2020 as the first release of my OpenCore EFI has been released.
+## This EFI goes unused as of [UNKNOWN] as the first release of my OpenCore EFI has been released.
 [You can find more find about this new EFI here.](https://github.com/ktg5/Inspiron-7778-Hackintosh-OC)

 The EFI I use for my Dell Inspiron 7000 Series Hackintosh.